skillingshark/Jobsight/README.md

 ## Technical Implementations

 The project fetches real-time job postings from Workable's API.
-It uses the Pathway's LLM App and its llm_app module to process and analyze the fetched data.
+It uses the Pathway library and its llm_app module to process and analyze the fetched data.
 In addition, it employs RAG for enhanced analysis and prediction.

 ## How to Use